DoD-Platform-One/confluence/README.md

 # Confluence

 Confluence is a collaborative document and workflow tool.
-This is a licensed poduct and will require a license code when first going tothe web site.

-Additional docs for using  and its plugins can be found at <https://www.atlassian.com/software/confluence/features>
+This is a licensed poduct and will require a license code the first time you access the product.
+Additional docs for using confluence can be found at <https://www.atlassian.com/software/confluence/features>.

-This baseline uses Confluence version 7.3.4, this is retagged from the atlassan repo.
-This image was available in Iron Bank as a hardened container, but is in a peanding approval status on 7.4.0.
-The image has been retagged and added to the public apps Confluence Registry.
+This repository provides a Helm chart for deploying Confluence using Iron Bank images.
+It is also used by Big Bang to deploy Confluence as an addon

-The generated yaml was peoduced by following these instructions
+The generated yaml was produced by following these instructions

 * git clone <https://github.com/stevehipwell/helm-charts.git>